 In August 2016, the FASB issued ASU No. 2016-15 "Classification of Certain Cash Receipts and Cash Payments", which requires entities to adhere to a uniform classification and presentation of certain cash receipts and cash payments in the statement of cash flows.
 The amendments in this update provide guidance on eight specific cash flow issues.
-The new standard will be effective for the Company beginning on January 1, 2018.
-The Company does not expect the impact of this amendment to be material on its consolidated results of operations or financial position.
+The Company adopted ASU No. 2016-15 as of January 1, 2018 using the retrospective transition method.
+This amendment did not have a material impact on the Company's consolidated results of operations or financial position.

 In November 2016, the FASB issued ASU No. 2016-18 "Statement of Cash Flows", which requires entities to include restricted cash and restricted cash equivalents in the reconciliation of beginning-of-period to the end-of-period of cash and cash equivalents in the statement of cash flows.
 This new standard seeks to eliminate the current diversity in practice in how changes in restricted cash and restricted cash equivalents is presented in the statement of cash flows.
-This new standard will be effective for the Company beginning January 1, 2018.
-The Company does not expect the impact of this amendment to be material on its consolidated results of operations or financial position.
+The Company adopted ASU No. 2016-18 as of January 1, 2018 using the retrospective transition method.
+This amendment did not have a material impact on the Company's consolidated results of operations or financial position.

 In January 2017, the FASB issued ASU No. 2017-01 "Business Combinations: Clarifying the Definition of a Business", which provides a new framework for determining whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
-Currently, GAAP does not specify the minimum inputs and processes required for an integrated set of assets and activities to meet the definition of a business, causing a broad interpretation of the definition of a business.
-This new standard will be effective for the Company beginning January 1, 2018.
+Previously, U.S. GAAP did not specify the minimum inputs and processes required for an integrated set of assets and activities to meet the definition of a business, causing a broad interpretation of the definition of a business.
+The Company adopted ASU No. 2017-01 as of January 1, 2018 prospectively.
 The Company expects that substantially all of its acquisitions of communities will qualify as asset acquisitions and transaction costs related to these acquisitions will be capitalized upon adoption.

-In February 2017, the FASB issued ASU No. 2017-05 "Other Income - Gains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20): Clarifying the Scope of Asset Derecognition Guidance and Accounting for Partial Sales of Nonfinancial Assets", which adds guidance for partial sales of nonfinancial assets, including partial sales of real estate.
-Historically, GAAP contained several different accounting models to evaluate whether the transfer of certain assets qualified for sale treatment.
+In February 2017, the FASB issued ASU No. 2017-05 "Other Income - Cains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20): Clarifying the Scope of Asset Derecognition Guidance and Accounting for Partial Sales of Nonfinancial Assets", which adds guidance for partial sales of nonfinancial assets, including partial sales of real estate.
+Historically, U.S. GAAP contained several different accounting models to evaluate whether the transfer of certain assets qualified for sale treatment.
 This new standard reduces the number of potential accounting models that might apply and clarifies which model does apply in various circumstances.
 Partial sales of nonfinancial assets are common in the real estate industry and include transactions in which the seller retains an equity interest in the entity that owns the assets or has an equity interest in the buyer.
-This new standard will be effective for the Company beginning January 1, 2018.
-The new standard allows for either a retrospective or modified retrospective approach.
-The Company adopted this new standard concurrently with the adoption of ASU 2014-09 "Revenue from Contracts with Customers" as of January 1, 2018.
-Management has performed an evaluation of all of the Company's contracts that may be affected by the new standard.
-Based on its analysis, the Company expects to apply the modified retrospective approach by recording a cumulative adjustment to retained earnings of approximately \$123.7 million from the sale of minority membership interest in BEX II, LLC ("BEX II") during the fourth quarter of 2016.
+The Company adopted ASU No. 2017-05 concurrently with the adoption of ASU No. 2014-09 "Revenue from Contracts with Customers" as of January 1, 2018 using the modified retrospective method by applying a cumulative effect adjustment to retained earnings and partners' capital of \$123.7 million representing the partial sale of its membership interest in BEX II, LLC ("BEX II") during the fourth quarter of 2016.